tellor-io/dataSpecs/types/TellorRNG.md

 ## Query Description

-This query returns a pseudorandom number generated from hashing together the next bitcoin and ethereum mainnet blockhashes after a given timestamp.
+This query returns a pseudorandom number by finding the next bitcoin blockhash after a given timestamp, finding the most recent ethereum blockhash before the bitcoin block, and hashing the two blockhashes together.

 ## Query Parameters

-The `TellorRNG` query has one parameter which specifies the timestamp after which to find the next bitcoin and ethereum blockhashes.
+The `TellorRNG` query has one parameter which specifies the timestamp after which to find the next bitcoin blockhash.

-1. **timestamp** (uint256): timestamp after which to take next bitcoin and ethereum blockhashes
+1. **timestamp** (uint256): timestamp after which to take next bitcoin blockhash

 ## Response Type